 Damn, I thought Thanksgiving was the 29th because Thanksgiving is usually the last Thursday in November.
-Oh, boy, this is the trick of the trick of treat for real…the ultimate “Ha ha…you better get your ass in gear, Lisa!” moment.
-I think Hurricane Sandy left me a little off-kilter, but I’ll get to that later.
+Oh, boy, this is the trick of the trick or treat for real; the ultimate “Ha ha…you better get your ass in gear!” moment.
+I think Superstorm Sandy left me a little off-kilter, but I’ll get to that later.

-You see, for this month’s Daring Cook’s challenge, which is all about brining meat and/or vegetables, then roasting, which I’m late to as usual, I decided to brine a whole turkey breast, then layer it with more flavors – like a a compound butter rub, THEN stuff, roll, and tie it…for a lovely Thanksgiving treat for those who don’t want to roast a whole turkey.
+You see, for this month’s Daring Cook’s challenge, which is all about brining meat and/or vegetables, then roasting them, which I’m late to as usual, I decided to brine a whole turkey breast, then layer it with more flavors, like a compound butter rub, then stuff, roll, and tie it up for a lovely, delicious Thanksgiving treat for those who don’t want to roast a whole turkey.

 Audax of Audax Artifax was our November 2012 Daring Cooks’ host.
 Audax has brought us into the world of brining and roasting, where we brined meat and vegetables and roasted them afterwards for a delicious meal!

 I didn’t have a bowl or bag big enough to fit the turkey breast and brine, see left, so I ended up using a huge pot..right.